chfanghr/lightning/README.md

 ## Getting Started

 1. Clone this project: `git clone https://github.com/chfanghr/lightning.git`
-2. Get dependencies by running [get_dependecies.sh](get_dependecies.sh) in the root of the repository
+2. Get dependencies by running [get_dependencies.sh](get_dependencies.sh) in the root of the repository
 3. Fill the configuration file, save it as `config.json`.
     - Please refer to [`config.json.example`](config.json.example).
     - Redis configuration can be ignored if you use `docker-compose` to deploy this project.